ananthb/jughead/README.md

 # Add a logo to your site by placing an image in the assets directory
 # and setting the path here.
 Preferably a square png image.
 logo = "images/logo.png"

 # Choose a colour scheme from one of the Pico CSS colurs.
 colourScheme = "blue"

+# Turn on offline caching
+serviceWorker = "precache"

 # Add a subtitle on the home page.
 subtitle = "Minimal and Clean [blog theme for Hugo](https://github.com/ananthb/jughead)"

+# Site GitHub Repository slig
+# If enableGitInfo is true, this will add a link to the source code of the site.
 siteRepo = "your-github-org/your-site-repo"

-# JSON Resume
+# JSON Resume Registry slug
+# Or create a resume.json file in the data directory.
 jsonResumeRegistrySlug = "your-github-username"
-# Or create a resume.json file in the data directory.

 # Comments
 # Get these values by filling out the form on https://giscus.app